What is a Round Robin Bet and How Does it Work?

-Figuring out how to put together a round robin bet can be difficult when factoring in the different odds and payouts each new bet brings.
+More advanced than a straight wager, understanding what a round robin bet is can be difficult when factoring in the different odds and payouts each new selection brings.
 In addition, with round robin bets you will have more than one parlay to keep track of.

-What is a Round Robin Bet
+What is a Round Robin Bet?

 - Higher chance of losing the entire stake